zduvall/Toilet-Surfing/README.md

 * [Font Awesome](https://fontawesome.com/)

 ## Run Toilet Surfing Locally
 Follow these instructions to run Toilet Surfing on your local machine.
-Note: image uploads and map functionality will not work without a valid AWS key/secret and google Maps API key.
+Note: image uploads and map functionality will not work without a valid AWS key and AWS secret and google Maps API key.

 To run the Toilet Surfing application locally, refer to the following instructions: